brendanv/calm-new-tab/README.md

 After the initial build has completed, follow the instructions for loading an extension from the `build/` directory into [Chrome](https://developer.chrome.com/extensions/getstarted#unpacked) or [Firefox](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).

+## License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](./LICENSE.md) file for details.

+### Note about license

+From @brendanv: I am providing code in this repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code is from me and not from my employer (Facebook).